 Along with prepping for possible scenarios like these, it’s important to gather up all of your dog’s documentation.
 Proof of rabies shots, vaccines, ownership documentation, and so on should all be safely stored in your bag just in case they’re required at any point along your journey.

 In the current climate, another consequence to consider is obviously your health — and that of others.
 Is traveling worth the risk right now?
 Depending on where you go, you might not encounter any situation in which you’d contact corona virus.
-However, if you are over 60 or have a preexisting condition, you are more vulnerable to contagion and should carefully weigh the risks of corona virus against the benefits of travel.

 At the end of the day, if you feel too overwhelmed to head out on a vacation during the coronavirus crisis, a good, old fashioned staycation is the perfect alternative.
 You can still use all the supplies you prepped for your trip, and you can binge-watch your favorite shows as well as teach your pupper some new tricks!

 Whatever you choose, all of these preparations aren’t meant to dissuade you from taking your pooch along with you on your Spring Break adventures.
 On the contrary, they’re meant to prepare you for any curveballs you may experience along the way.
 If you can go into your trip informed and ready for the worst, both you and your pup will be better able to enjoy every second of the action.

 Frankie Wallace is a freelance writer from Boise, ID.
 If her spirit animal could be anything, it would be a beagle--inquisitive, and always searching for food.
 Other articles by this author include: